osctl - command line interface for container management.

 processes and to run cmd.
 The container is stopped when cmd finishes.

-If the container is started using the -r
+If the container is started using the -r, --run-container option,

 configure the network before running cmd.
 Normally the network is